CSUChico-CSCI490/CSCI490-Course-Materials/Syllabus.md

 We are going to investigate all the projects you turn in to look for code plagiarism via a number of different methods.
 Any students whose code isn't uniquely yours will need to schedule a grading meeting with the grader to answer detailed questions concerning how your code works.
 This meeting will make up 60% of your project grade and 40% will come from your ability to solve the project.
 If you didn't write your project you will likely fail the grading meeting and get a failing grade on the project.
 Seeking out fellow students for advice on how to get started is perfectly acceptable; however, do your own work and make sure you have a firm understanding of how your code works.

 ## Getting Help/E-mail

 As this is a upper division course you'll likely want to make use of my office hours for help as it is unlikely there are tutors or other such resources.

 You can email me directly with any specific questions, the distinction would be help with your code or assignment that would be unique to you and sharing with the class on the discussion board would be considered cheating.
 Make sure you put **'CSCI490'** in the subject so it will be filtered correctly. **ALL EMAIL WITH NO SUBJECT WILL NOT BE OPENED**, so if you send me an email without a subject do not expect a response as I will not open it or respond to it.
+I would recommend asking questions on Piazza or Discord so to potentially if it's a question multiple students might want answered I'm not repeating myself.

 I'll be making it a habit to respond immediately to emails received between 9am-5pm, except when I'll otherwise be in a meeting, lecture, etc. Any emails outside of those times will be answered as I can or potentially the next morning at 9am, so try to make sure to email me prior to 5pm.